 The Office of External Fellowships conducts workshops throughout the year to introduce students to the world of fellowships and the art of proposal writing.
-Most workshops take place in Coble Hall and are advertised through GradLinks.
+Most workshops take place over Zoom and are advertised through GradLinks.

 Our primary workshop is a two-hour session that provides an intensive “nuts and bolts” introduction to grant writing.
 We explain what reviewers want to see in a winning proposal, and we dissect a proposal into its component parts, offering guidance on how to compose each part.
 We offer one version of the workshop for students in the social sciences and humanities, and another version for students in science, technology, engineering, and mathematics.
 We are also available to conduct the workshop for your particular department, class, or interest group.

 We also offer informational workshops on select fellowships such as the National Science Foundation Graduate Research Fellowship, Boren Fellowship, National Institutes of Health’s National Research Service Award, Fulbright Research Grant, and Fulbright-Hays Research Abroad Fellowship.
 These workshops are usually offered once a year.

 To supplement our workshops, we have compiled an excellent set of proposal-writing resources, and we have a collection of sample proposals that we keep in our office.
 We have proposals for NSF, Fulbright, Department of Defense, Fulbright-Hays, Spencer, NIH, DAAD, AAUW, and many others.
 Contact us if you would like to see any of those.

 Here’s what students and professors say about our workshops:

 - I have never seen an entire package delivered on this topic.
 It was seamless.

 - I would like to thank you SO much for your awesome presentation today.
 I felt a lot more prepared to apply for fellowships.
 As a first-generation doctoral student, seeking funding can be overwhelming due to the lack of exposure, but your workshop has definitely motivated me to apply for several fellowships.